hiscaler/csv-go/README.md

 - ToBool()
 - ToTime()

-### Save as
+### Save file

+SaveAs() use to save a file.

-SaveAs() method help you create save directory if not exists. and check you file extension save to csv/tsv format. if save have any error will return it.
+This method help you create saved directory if not exists, and check you file extension save to csv/tsv format. if save have any error will return it.

 ```go
 records := make([][]string, 0)